AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Loads the value at a storage slot of a L1 contract
+Loads the value at a storage slot of a L1 contract.

 #### Example
 ```